lauritzh/domscan/README.md

     - If there is a redirect and if so, if it includes a marker.
     - If a marker is found within the DOM.

 *Attention: This is research-grade code that should be used very carefully.
-Do not run it against any assets if you do not understand what you are doing!*
+Do not run it against any assets if you do not understand what you are doing!
+Further, this tool is intended to support **manual analysis** and by no means optimized to be integrated into unsupervised tool chains.*

 ## Installation
 DOMscan requires NodeJS and npm to be installed.
 To install its dependencies, run: